 - Feeling or being sick – this is usually mild and can be controlled by anti sickness medicines

 - Weight gain – you may find you put on weight easily.
-You should be able to control this with diet and exercise, but it is sometimes a struggle to keep weight down when you are having hormone treatment
+You may be able to control this with diet and exercise but it can be a struggle to keep weight down when you are having hormone treatment

 - Muscle or bone pain